RoTak00/PlantieGuard-Robotics/README.md

 In this repository, in the [PlantieGuard](PlantieGuard/) folder resides the Platformio project used to compile the source code for the controller.
 There, the [src](PlantieGuard/src/) folder contains the main functions of the program (setup and loop), while the [lib](PlantieGuard/lib/) folder contains all the written libraries to power the application.

-Additionally, the [ArduinoJson](https://docs.arduino.cc/libraries/arduinojson/) and the [LiquidCrystal](https://github.com/fmalpartida/New-LiquidCrystal) libraries are installed for functionality.
+Additionally, the [ArduinoJson](https://docs.arduino.cc/libraries/arduinojson/), the [LiquidCrystal](https://github.com/fmalpartida/New-LiquidCrystal) and the [HTU2xD_SHT2x_Si70xx](https://github.com/enjoyneering/HTU2xD_SHT2x_Si70xx) libraries are installed for functionality.

 ### Setup and Main Loop